Italy

 • The Check IT OUT program, designed to help students fight misinformation in school libraries across four regions of the country.

-LWB has installed a library of 200 books and games—in Arabic, English, and French—aboard the SOS Humanity rescue ship, which sails the Mediterranean to save migrants from drowning.
+BSF has installed a library of 200 books and games—in Arabic, English, and French—aboard the SOS Humanity rescue ship, which sails the Mediterranean to save migrants from drowning.
 Culture plays a crucial role in the crew’s activities, helping survivors overcome trauma, fight boredom, and regain their sense of humanity.

-In 2018, LWB installed an Ideas Box in Sicily, in partnership with the Ministry of Culture and the city of Palermo.
+In 2018, BSF installed an Ideas Box in Sicily, in partnership with the Ministry of Culture and the city of Palermo.
 Working with local organizations, the initiative supports the integration of young exiles through digital tools, board games, and books that help with learning Italian and job searching.

 Every day, around 30 young migrants—mainly from Guinea, Gambia, and Burkina Faso—gather in this space.
 The project has since expanded to include workshops on migrant representation in the European media, the production of a short film, and the creation of a tourist map of Palermo.